 Daredevil notices that Stilt-Man is bombing all the buildings in the area.
 Daredevil breaks away and goes after Stilt-Man.
 He is able to use one of his batons to detonate a bomb before it hits a nearby church, sending Stilt-Man crashing onto the ground.

 Stilt-Man finally recovers and begins throwing bombs at Daredevil.
-Daredevil is able to dodge the bombs explosion and stab Stilt-Man with a knife he grabbed earlier.
+Daredevil is able to dodge the explosions of the bombs and stab Stilt-Man with a knife he grabbed earlier.
 Daredevil then steals one of Stilt-Man’s bombs to destroy the villain’s stilts.
 Daredevil then uses the momentum from the fall they are in the middle of into slam Stilt-Man hard on top of a car.

 Doug is shown finally getting to the scene and tries to call Ben but gets no signal on his phone.